glefloch/cli/man/docker.1.md

   Specifies the location of the Docker client configuration files.
 The default is '~/.docker'.

 **-D**, **--debug**=*true*|*false*
   Enable debug mode.
-Default is false.
+Default is *false*.

 **-H**, **--host**=[*unix:///var/run/docker.sock*]: tcp://[host]:[port][path] to bind or
 unix://[/path/to/socket] to use.